 The development supports the achievement of the strategic aims and objectives of local, regional and State planning policies.
 At the State and regional level, the proposal is consistent with The Greater Sydney Commission's 'A Plan for Growing Sydney', the Eastern City District Plan.
-The proposal will deliver 6,500 additional jobs directly above the new Martin Place Metro Station.
+The proposal will deliver 2,450 additional jobs directly above the new Martin Place Metro Station.

-The Department's assessment concludes the proposed built form of the development is consistent with the Stage 1 Concept Approval and the height and floor space standards in SLEP, specific to the Martin Place Station Precinct.
-It also confirms the proposed building will result in an increase in solar access to Martin Place when compared to the approved building envelope.
+The Department's assessment concludes the proposed built form is consistent with the Stage 1 Concept Approval and the height and floor space standards in SLEP, specific to the Martin Place Station Precinct.
+The proposed 8 m tower setback to Martin Place is also consistent with the SLEP amendment, and its assessment concluded the 8 m tower setback would not impede key public views along Martin Place, including views to significant heritage buildings, such as the clock tower of the General Post Office.